 Untreated vein issues can lead to dangerous health conditions.
 Venous ulcers are open, non-healing wounds that can leave you susceptible to infection.
-Deep Vein Thrombosis (DVT), is a severe type of blood clot that is life threatening.
+Deep Vein Thrombosis (DVT) is a severe type of blood clot that is life-threatening.

 Risk Factors That Make Leg Crossing Even More Detrimental

-More than 30% of the US population is affected by vein disease, or venous insufficiency.
-People with additional risk factors should definitely try to break the bad habit of crossing legs and ankles.
+More than 30% of the US population is affected by vein disease or venous insufficiency.
+People with additional risk factors should definitely try to break the bad habit of crossing their legs and ankles.
 Genetics and aging both play significant roles in developing venous issues, so if you have relatives with spider or varicose veins, it’s more likely that you will get them as well.
 You are also considered at increased risk if you are: